HelixOriginator/bharat-thorium-energy-sovereignty-ledger/README.md

 ## License

-This project is released for public knowledge dissemination and strategic awareness.
+Released for public knowledge dissemination and strategic awareness.
 For institutional collaboration or policy engagement, please contact the author.

 ---